State and Federal Grant Programs

 Federal Supplemental Educational Opportunity Grants (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a form of gift assistance supplemental to the Federal Pell Grant.
-FSEOG provides grant assistance to make available the benefits of post-secondary education to qualified students who demonstrate financial need.
+FSEOG provides grant assistance to qualified students who demonstrate financial need by submitting the FAFSA.
 Applicants must complete the FAFSA to determine eligibility for this grant.
 FSEOG funding is contingent upon student eligibility and availability of funds.

 Iraq & Afghanistan Service Grant